This Halloween 🎃 Get 30% Off on Every Custom Packaging Order. Hurry up! Grab this Offer before 20th October

 Many businesses struggle to obtain high-quality, clean, and professional prints, resulting in dull outcomes.
 The primary issue is selecting the incorrect paper.
 Whether it’s for packaging, catalog, or marketing materials, coated paper for printing can totally change the game.
 And the good news is, it’s not as complicated as it seems.

-In this article, what coated paper is, explains the main types of coated paper, and guides you on how it helps your brand to look premium and polished.
-Let’s not waste time, grab your coffee, and let’s dig into everything you should know about coated paper.
+In this article, we’ll explain what coated paper is, explore its main types, and guide you on how it helps your brand look premium and polished.

 A coated paper is a regular paper that is coated with a smooth layer, which may be clay or a polymer.
 It improves the quality, durability, and surface finish.
 Plus, coated paper is used in packaging, brochures, and promotional materials where vibrant colors and images count.
 It provides a static and professional look for brands that instantly enhances the look of printed products.